 If you like an old-fashioned lemon custard pie, you will definitely enjoy my hot milk cake and chess pie.
-But for those searching for more lemon desserts, lemon tart, and my chiffon cake is delicious!
-That citrus flavor is also nice in blueberry lemon and raspberry lemon bread.
+But for those searching for more lemon desserts, lemon tart, and my lemon chiffon cake are delicious!
+If you’re looking for a trendy recipe, try this creamy whipped lemonade.

-We are going to be using lemon curd over top of the custard.
-I use a homemade recipe, so if you have leftovers you can use the rest to fill strawberry cupcakes, spread over breakfast crepes, or as a filling in lemon meringue pie.
+We are going to be using a homemade creamy lemon curd over top of the custard.
+I use a homemade recipe, so if you have leftovers you can use the rest to fill strawberry lemon cupcakes, spread over breakfast crepes, or as a filling in lemon meringue pie.

 - pie crust – we are using a deep, pre-made crust that is unbaked.

 - sugar – adds sweetness to our filling

 - eggs – allow them to come to room temperature to make mixing easier.

 - milk – using whole milk or half whole milk and half heavy cream makes the best lemon pie filling.

 - Lemon zest – this allows us to add a more lemony flavor without extra liquid.